atremblay/gym-cribbage/README.md

   environment `state, reward, done, debug = env.step(Card(99, SUITS[0]))`,
   which can be easily done if one imports some utility classes from `cribbage_env`: `from gym_cribbage.envs.cribbage_env import Card, SUITS`.
+  The purpose of these steps is to return the appropriate points to each agent for Show (in sequence, following the rules of Cribbage).

 ## Rules
 https://en.wikipedia.org/wiki/Cribbage